-- Relevance to assigned material: the posted ideas indicate that the student has read the assigned material. - Clarity, coherence: the ideas are stated clearly and coherently. - Critical thinking: there is evidence that the student has adequately analyzed, synthesized, and evaluated the assigned material. - Poses a discussion question about the assigned material or draws a connection between a current event and the assigned material - Spelling, grammar: the posting must meet university-level standards of spelling and grammar.
-Be sure to break up your post into paragraphs for clarity.
-This is extremely important.
-I will be very strict about this so proofread your posts!

-• Length: the initial posting for each weekly module must be no less than 500 words.
-I will also be very strict about this.
+- Originality: the posts must be written without the use of Al. If you use unassigned materials, be sure to cite and list them. - Relevance to assigned material: the posted ideas indicate that the student has read the assigned material.
+You must use at least two terms or concepts from the assigned readings for that module and highlight them.
+Terms in the title of the chapters do not count. - Clarity, coherence: the ideas are stated clearly and coherently. - Critical thinking: there is evidence that the student has adequately analyzed, synthesized, and evaluated the assigned material. - Poses a discussion question about the assigned material or draws a connection between a current event or personal experience and the assigned material. - Spelling, grammar: the posting must meet university-level standards of spelling and grammar.
+Be sure to break up your post into paragraphs for clarity. - Length: the initial posting for each weekly module must be no less than 500 words.
 Be sure to do a word count before submitting it.